-- Low-Tech (e.g., flip n talk, communication book, GoTalk, etc.) One visit to introduce system.
+- Low-Tech/No ADP Prescription (e.g., flip n talk, communication book, GoTalk, etc.) One visit to introduce system.
 Up to 3 months for capacity building (typically achieved within 3 visits), e.g., modeling use of the tool, coaching communication partners to support implementation of the communication strategies/tools.
 Following this stage, clients will be transferred back to their local team.
-Families and teams will be able to access the ACCS clinic days for general questions. - Prescribed Purchase system (communication app) A maximum of six months of service post dispense followed by transfer back to local team (typically achieved within 4 visits).
-Families and teams will be able to access the ACCS clinic days for general questions. - Prescribed Lease system (e.g., Accent, INDI, etc.) A maximum of one year of service post dispense followed by transfer back to local team (typically achieved within 8-12 visits).
-The CTN AAC clinic will continue to provide repair and maintenance for the communication system, as necessary, while the system is being leased.
+Families and teams will be able to access the ACCS clinic days for general guestions. - ADP Prescribed System (e.g., communication app, Accent, NovaChat, etc.) A maximum of nine months of service post dispense with transfer back to local team (typically achieved within 4-12 visits).
 Families and teams will be able to access the ACCS clinic days for general questions.

-ACCS consultation may be provided at a Network Local Site and in the child/youth's natural environments (home, preschool, school, community).
-However, the primary focus for ACCS consultation is to the client and home environment.
+The primary focus for ACCS consultation is to the client and home environment.
+There must be a need for the communication device/system in the home environment.
+The clinical assessment may include different settings that the child/youth participates in (preschool, school, community, etc.).
+The service model is a hybrid model that will include some virtual and some in-person visits based on the goals, needs, and stage in service delivery.
 The child/youth and family must actively participate in all aspects of the service, provide accurate information, and inform ACCS clinician(s) if they are unable to keep appointments.
 Failure to do any of these may result in termination of ACCS consultation and transfer back to local team.